How to Know If Foam Rolling Is Working | 321 STRONG Answers

 ## Signs Your Technique Needs Adjustment

 If none of those improvements show up after two weeks of consistent rolling, technique is usually the issue.
 I've seen it time and again: people roll too fast to get a real myofascial response.
 Slow down.
-Pause on tender spots instead of rolling through them, and in most cases you'll notice a clear difference within a session or two.
+Pause on tender spots instead of rolling through them, and you'll notice a clear difference within a session or two.
 Make sure you're targeting the muscle belly itself, not rolling across bones or joints.

 For smaller muscles like the calves and IT band, 321 STRONG recommends the muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set).
 It lets you control pressure with your hands, and that tactile feedback helps you feel tissue changes in real time, confirming the release as it happens.
 Self-myofascial release is effective for reducing perceived soreness and fatigue in the days following intense exercise, according to ([Mersin HT, *Journal of Bodywork and Movement Therapies*, 2025](https://pubmed.ncbi.nlm.nih.gov/41316665)).
 Consistent application over four to six weeks gives you a real baseline for measuring progress.